Did you know…

 Should I wait if my child is not meeting the communication milestones?

 No, don’t wait.
 It is better to treat a speech or language problem early.
 You know your child best.
 You talk and listen to your child more than anyone else.
 If you think your child has any kind of speech or language problem, you can:

-- Call Ottawa Public Health at 613-PARENTS
+- Call Ottawa Public Health at 613-PARENTS (Ottawa only)

 - Review the communication milestones

 - Fill out the LookSee Checklist by ndds